-Our residents now enjoy a paved, easy access experience at both our Petersville and Harrison Township convenience stations.
+Our residents now enjoy a paved, easy access experience at both our Petersville and Harrison Township Convenience Stations.
 They also enjoy expanded recycling options every Saturday.
 Cost savings to the District (with the Long Road closure and Harrison opening) exceed \$35,000/year.
-A metal bin was added in January 2017 to the Harrison Township site.
+A metal recycling bin was added in January 2017 to the Harrison Township site.
+Tonnage fro 2018 was 798 tons at Petersville and 745 tons at Harrison.